cal2195/Sandbox/README.md

 In this way, if you decide you want to undo what you've just done, you just remove the paper, **ie.** the sandbox.

+There are quite a few **different types of sandboxes** available, so whether you need a quick ephemeral container, to a permanent sandbox to host your testing and development applications in, we've got you covered!

 ## Usage

 ### How do I install it?